jamiedidthis/quartz/content/notes/tell different stories.md

 ---
 title: "Tell different stories"
 tags:
- - story
+ - stories
 ---

-We often forget that our storytelling is rooted in millennia of *oral tradition*.
-Collaborative, mutable, fluid, living narrative beings that changed to suit different ecosystems and social scenarios.
+We often forget that our storytelling is rooted in millennia of oral tradition.
+Collaborative, mutable, fluid, living narratives that changed to suit different ecosystems and social scenarios.

 Written tales are more “permanent,” but they have a harder time evolving.
 So we’ve traded (a false sense of) permanence for the complex and evolving narrative lifeforms.